-- 2008 Lake County CDBG NSP Original Grant funds: \$2,990878,520 - NSP Estimated Program Income funds: \$5,370,720.17 - Total program costs are estimated at \$2,990,520. - NSP Financing Mechanism costs are estimated at \$300,000 (non-cash) in secondary recorded liens to secure the period of affordability. - Funding will come from the following sources: - At least \$2,391,468 in private non-NSP lending for primary mortgages (\$2,990,520 in acquisition and rehabilitation assistance - 10% estimated project delivery costs - \$300,000 in soft second liens to secure the period of affordability). - Additional funding will come from the following sources: Lake County Consortium HOME funds, additional funding through the Illinois Housing Development Authority and a private consortium of area banks will provide post-rehab FTHB / APM assistance depending upon the program's income eligibility requirements. - Lake County's existing CDBG and HOME funded Homeowner Rehabilitation Program, Homebuyer Assistance (FTHB/APM) Programs, and a Housing Counseling Program are administered by the Affordable Housing Corporation of Lake County (AHC). - North Chicago's existing CDBG and HOME funded Homeowner Rehabilitation Program is administered by the City of North Chicago.
+- 2008 Lake County CDBG NSP funds: \$2,990,520 - Total program costs are estimated at \$2,990,520. - NSP Financing Mechanism costs are estimated at \$300,000 (non-cash) in secondary recorded liens to secure the period of affordability. - Funding will come from the following sources: - At least \$2,391,468 in private non-NSP lending for primary mortgages (\$2,990,520 in acquisition and rehabilitation assistance - 10% estimated project delivery costs - \$300,000 in soft second liens to secure the period of affordability). - Additional funding will come from the following sources: Lake County Consortium HOME funds, additional funding through the Illinois Housing Development Authority and a private consortium of area banks will provide post-rehab FTHB / APM assistance depending upon the program's income eligibility requirements. - Lake County's existing CDBG and HOME funded Homeowner Rehabilitation Program, Homebuyer Assistance (FTHB/APM) Programs, and a Housing Counseling Program are administered by the Affordable Housing Corporation of Lake County (AHC). - North Chicago's existing CDBG and HOME funded Homeowner Rehabilitation Program is administered by the City of North Chicago. - Waukegan's existing CDBG and HOME funded Homeowner Rehabilitation Program is administered by the City of Waukegan. - Program Description: - (1) Acquisition / Rehabilitation: The acquisition of vacant, foreclosed, or blighted properties and the rehabilitation/re-sale of existing single-family homes by NSP eligible homebuyers.
+Provides up to \$199,368 county-wide average per house for acquisition and substantial rehabilitation (inclusive of all NSP funded activities except for program administration), including the correction of lead-based paint hazards, for

-- Waukegan's existing CDBG and HOME funded Homeowner Rehabilitation Program is administered by the City of Waukegan.
-Acquisition and rehab activities for NSP were administered by the cities of North Chicago and Waukegan from the initialization of NSP to the end of 2014. - Program Description is as follows: - (1) Acquisition / Rehabilitation: The acquisition of vacant, foreclosed, or blighted properties and the rehabilitation/re-sale of existing single-family homes by NSP eligible homebuyers.
-Provides up to \$199,368 county-wide average per house for acquisition and substantial rehabilitation (inclusive of all NSP funded activities except for program administration), including the correction of lead-based paint hazards, for 15 income-eligible owner-occupied one to four unit single family properties.
-Household income and eligibility will be determined prior to the foreclosed property being acquired and prior to the completion of rehabilitation activities; it is intended that household income and eligibility be determined as a component of the Housing Counseling assistance provided through the NSP program. - (2) Financing Mechanisms: Establishment of financing mechanisms for the secondary acquisition of previously vacant, foreclosed, or blighted properties and the rehabilitation of existing homes by NSP eligible homebuyers.
+15 income-eligible owner-occupied one to four unit single family properties.
+Household income and eligibility will be determined prior to the foreclosed property being acquired and prior to the completion of rehabilitation activities; it is intended that household income and eligibility be determined as a component of the Housing Counseling assistance provided through the NSP program.

+- (2) Financing Mechanisms: Establishment of financing mechanisms for the secondary acquisition of previously vacant, foreclosed, or blighted properties and the rehabilitation of existing homes by NSP eligible homebuyers.
 Financing may include such mechanisms as soft-seconds, loan loss reserves, and shared-equity loans for low, moderate, and middle income homebuyers.
-Assistance may come in the form of low-interest amortized loans or deferred loans, not to exceed 20% loan-to-value or \$20,000 per house to secure the Period of Affordability, depending on the financial situation of the (pending) homeowner. - (3) Homebuyer Assistance: Provision of direct homeownership assistance to first-time homebuyers up to \$14,9993,000 \$8,000 in HOME funds and \$14,000 in IHDA funds (if the household income is at or below 80%); \$17,000 to \$22,000 in soft second NSP financing (if the household income is at or below 120%); and a \$35,000 fixed rate Private Lending Consortium Loan Pool loans at 4% as purchase assistance that covers the secondary acquisition of previously abandoned and foreclosed homes, post-rehab, to be used for downpayment, closing costs, and/or interest buydownsreduction in sales price.
+Assistance may come in the form of low-interest amortized loans or deferred loans, not to exceed 20% loan-to-value or \$20,000 per house to secure the Period of Affordability, depending on the financial situation of the (pending) homeowner. - (3) Homebuyer Assistance: Provision of direct homeownership assistance to first-time homebuyers up to \$3,000 \$8,000 in HOME funds and \$14,000 in IHDA funds (if the household income is at or below 80%); \$17,000 to \$22,000 in soft second NSP financing (if the household income is at or below 120%); and a \$35,000 fixed rate Private Lending Consortium Loan Pool loans at 4% as purchase assistance that covers the secondary acquisition of previously abandoned and foreclosed homes, post-rehab, to be used for downpayment, closing costs, and/or interest buydowns.